legluondunet/MyLittleLutrisScripts/Rayman 2/gamepad profiles/README.md

 W: turn camera to the right
 Q: turn camera to the left
-End: Bring the camera behind Rayman
+End: bring the camera behind Rayman
+NUM_PAD_0: Look
+NUM_PAD_0 + arrows: look in all directions

 ESC: access menu during the game
 Backspace: Cancel a selection
 Enter: confirm a selection